mParticle/docs/src/pages/developers/partners/kit-integrations/javascript-kit/index.md

 // if multiple products were purchased, each ensuing product would be similar to expandedEcommerceItems[1] above.

 ```
-`Purchase` events yield what we call a "Plus One" event, (the `eCommerce - purchase - Total` object in expandedEcommerceItems[0] above) in addition the each purchase item.
+`Purchase` events yield what we call a "Plus One" event, (the `eCommerce - purchase - Total` object in expandedEcommerceItems[0] above) in addition to each purchase item.

 Other eCommerce events map their event names similar to the above in snake case.
 See here [product action types](https://git.corp.mparticle.com/mParticle/mparticle-sdk-javascript-private/blob/master/src/types.js#L246-L269) as well as [promotion action types](https://git.corp.mparticle.com/mParticle/mparticle-sdk-javascript-private/blob/master/src/types.js#L279-L288). ie: